Busyness – The Clock And The Compass

 At the end of the day, is it really about cramming more into a time slot?
 Is it really about how much more we can get done in a 24 hour day?
 Shouldn’t we be more concerned about getting the most out of the time we have rather than trying to fit as much into the time we have as we can?
 Somewhere along the line, have we lost track of what life is all about?

-The hours of folly are measured by the clock, but of wisdomnno clock can measure – William blake
+The hours of folly are measured by the clock, but of wisdom no clock can measure – William Blake

 The Clock Vs The Compass

-Leadership author and speaker John Maxwell has written about a concept called the clock versus the compass.
+Leadership author and speaker John Maxwell has written about a concept called the clock veresus the compass.
 He says:

 How do we know if what we’re doing really makes a difference?
 We can’t just look at the clock.
 We need to conscious of our compass.